Espresso115/mern-practice/README.md

 - `axios.delete("/api/notes/:id")` deletes the note
 - user is redirected to the home page

-## 14. Beginner Lessons Hidden Inside This Project
+## 14. Important Insights

-This small app teaches many real-world ideas:
+This web app gives an overall idea about:

 - how a frontend and backend are separate projects
 - how APIs connect them